continuwuity/continuwuity/SECURITY.md

 When security vulnerabilities are identified:

-1. We will develop and test fixes in a private branch
+1. We will develop and test fixes in a private fork
 2. Security updates will be released as soon as possible
 3. Release notes will include information about the vulnerabilities, avoiding details that could facilitate exploitation where possible
 4. Critical security updates may be backported to the previous stable release